mhardalov/bulstem-py/README.md

 ## Implementation

-This implementation, in contrast of other available, uses a Trie, instead of Dictionary/Hashtable/, to find the longest possible rule, which can be applied to a certain token.
+This implementation, in contrast of the other available uses a Trie, instead of Dictionary/Hashtable/, in order to find the longest possible rule, that can be applied to a token.
-The Stemmer class is derived from NLTK's `StemmerI` interface, making it fully compatible with its pipelines.

 Basic algorithm steps:
 1. Find the position of the first vowel in the token.
-2. Finds the longest possible rule traversing the string in reverse order until there is a matching suffix, or the position of the first vowel found in Step.
-1.
+2. Find the longest possible rule by traversing the string in reverse order until there is a matching suffix, or down to the position of the first vowel (found in Step.
+1).
 3. Prepend the non-stemmed prefix to the stemmed suffix (Step.
 2).

 ## Installation

-This library is compatible Python >= 3.6.
+This library is compatible with Python >= 3.6.

 Clone the repository and run: